ocaml/v2.ocaml.org/site/learn/tutorials/a_first_hour_with_ocaml.md

 let l = [Red; Blue; RGB (30, 255, 154)];;
 ```

-Data types may be polymorphic and recurive too.
+Data types may be polymorphic and recursive too.
 Here is an OCaml data type for
 a binary tree carrying any kind of data:

 ```ocamltop